iwatchyt028-a11y/GeoChef/README.md

+Note: Everything is made with Chat GPT 5 for fun, even this text below  ⬇️

 # GeoChef (MVP)

 GeoChef is a mobile-first GeoGuessr-style demo (MVP).
 It runs locally without paid APIs using a seeded panorama dataset.